Counterterrorism Mission Center: The 1990s

 In the early 1990s, the CTC had no more than a hundred personnel, divided into about a dozen branches.
 Besides branches specializing in Lebanon's Hezbollah, and secular groups like the Japanese Red Army, another concentrated on Sunni Islamist radicalism, primarily in Algeria.
-Former CTC Director Cofer Black illustrates the evolution of the organization's priorities throughout the 1990s during the 9/11 commission, explaining:During the early and mid 1990's, al-Qa'ida was not our principal counterterrorism target.
+Former CTC Director Cofer Black illustrates the evolution of the organization's priorities throughout the 1990s during the 9/11 commission, explaining:During the early and mid-1990's, al-Qa'ida was not our principal counterterrorism target.
 Until September 11, Hizballah had killed more Americans than any terrorist group.
 The Egyptian Islamic Jihad, Hamas, Shining Path in Peru, Abu Saayef in the Philippines, 17 November in Greece, were all threats to Americans or American interests.
-Personnel and financial resources, management attention, policymaker interest were spread among these groups.In January 1996, the CTC opened the Bin Laden Issue Station to track Osama bin Laden and al-Qaeda, with Michael Scheuer, formerly in charge of the CTC's Islamic Extremist Branch, as its first head.
+Personnel and financial resources, management attention, and policymaker interest were spread among these groups.In January 1996, the CTC opened the Bin Laden Issue Station to track Osama bin Laden and al-Qaeda, with Michael Scheuer, formerly in charge of the CTC's Islamic Extremist Branch, as its first head.
 The reasons were similar to those for the establishment of the CTC itself.
-The new station, unlike the traditional country-based ones, was not geographically limited and drew its personnel from across the U.S. intelligence community.
+Unlike the traditional country-based ones, the new station was not geographically limited and drew its personnel from across the U.S. intelligence community.

-Geoffrey O'Connell was Director of the CTC from 1997 until Cofer Black became Director in June 1999, as part of a reshuffle by CIA chief George Tenet, who was embarking on a plan to deal with al-Qaeda.
-At the same time Tenet made one of his executives Richard Blee head of the unnamed section in charge of the Bin Laden Station.
+Geoffrey O'Connell was Director of the CTC from 1997 until Cofer Black became Director in June 1999 as part of a reshuffle by CIA chief George Tenet, who was embarking on a plan to deal with al-Qaeda.
+At the same time, Tenet made one of his executives, Richard Blee, head of the unnamed section in charge of the Bin Laden Station.

-Paul Pillar became chief of analysis in 1993, and by 1997, he was the center's deputy director.
-But in summer 1999 he suffered a clash of styles with Cofer Black.
+Paul Pillar became chief of analysis in 1993; by 1997, he was the center's deputy director.
+But in the summer of 1999, he suffered a clash of styles with Cofer Black.
 Soon after, Pillar left the organization.
 He was replaced as deputy director by Ben Bonk.
 Henry Crumpton was head of operations in the late 1990s, and came back after 9/11 as chief of a new Special Operations section.

-In the late 1990s, the CIA began to set up Counterterrorist Intelligence Centers, in collaboration with the intelligence services of individual countries to deal with Islamist militants.
+In the late 1990s, the CIA began to set up Counterterrorist Intelligence Centers, in collaboration with the intelligence services of individual countries, to deal with Islamist militants.
 The CTICs spread widely after the September 11, 2001 attacks, existing in more than two dozen countries by 2005.
-Officers from the host nations serving in the CTICs were vetted by the CIA, and usually supervised by the local CIA chief of station.
+The local CIA chief of station usually supervises the CIA-vetted officers from the host nations serving in the CTICs.